r-ook/pymsweeper/README.md

 1. Fixed a potential issue if first click is flagged it would still trigger a `set_IEDs`.
 2. Fixed an issue with `set_IEDs` being triggered more than once which interferes with seeds.
 3. Fixed highscore ranking as the `sort_key` was sorting it in reverse.
+4. Removed OS dependant colouring name.
+5. Renamed to be unique on PyPI if I finally feel good enough to publish this...